13 Aug, 2024

 4. Spinning the Fibers

-The prepared polymer solution or melt is extruded through a device called a spinneret, which has tiny holes resembling a showerhead.
-The size and shape of these holes determine the thickness and texture of the resulting fibers.
-There are three main spinning methods:
+The polymer solution or melt is then extruded through a device called a spinneret, which is a metal plate with tiny holes resembling a showerhead.
+The size and shape of these holes determine the diameter, texture, and characteristics of the resulting fiber.
+There are three primary spinning methods, each suited to different types of synthetic fibers:

 5. Drawing and Stretching